fmang/opustags/CONTRIBUTING.md

 - Discouraging non-ASCII field names.
 - Logicial stream listing and selection for multiplexed files.
 - Escaping control characters with --escape.
-- Dump binary packets with --binary.
-- Edition of the vendor string.
 - Edition of the arbitrary binary block past the comments.
-- Support for OpusTags packets spanning multiple pages (> 64 kB).
-- Interactive edition of comments inside the EDITOR (--edit).
-- Support for cover arts.
-- Load tags from a file with --set-all=tags.txt.
 - Colored output.

 Don't hesitate to contact me before you do anything, I'll give you directions.